sap-tutorials/Tutorials/tutorials/cicd-corporate-git/cicd-corporate-git.md

 ---
-title: Connect SAP Continuous Integration and Delivery with Your Corporate Git Using the SAP Connectivity Service
+title: Connect SAP Continuous Integration and Delivery with Your Corporate Git
-description: Set up SAP Continuous Integration and Delivery, connect it with your corporate Git repository that is not directly accessible from the Internet, and create and run a basic CI/CD job.
+description: Set up SAP Continuous Integration and Delivery, use SAP Connectivity service to connect it with your corporate Git repository that is not directly accessible from the Internet, and create and run a basic CI/CD job.
 auto_validation: true
 time: 30
-tags: [ tutorial>beginner, topic>cloud, topic>sapui5, products>sap-connectivity-service, products>sap-fiori]
+tags: [ tutorial>beginner, topic>cloud, topic>sapui5, products>sap-connectivity-service, products>sap-fiori, products>sap-business-technology-platform]
-primary_tag: products>sap-business-technology-platform
+primary_tag: products>sap-connectivity-service
 author_name: Sarah Lendle
 author_profile: https://github.com/SarahLendle
 ---